thegauravmahawar/system-design/basics/README.md

 ## Database

 With growing traffic, we need multiple servers: one for web/mobile traffic, the other for the database.
-Separating web/mobile traffic (web tier) and database (date tier) allows them to be scaled independently.
+Separating web/mobile traffic (web tier) and database (data tier) allows them to be scaled independently.

 ![Web Server Database Server Setup](../assets/web_server_database_server.png)